John Chiswell: Murder Scandal

-On June 3, 1766, "pretty early in the morning," Colonel Chiswell got into an argument with "...a Scotch gentleman" named Robert Routledge a merchant from Prince Edward County, at Mosby Tavern, Cumberland County, Virginia, now Powhatan County, Virginia.
-According to several eyewitnesses, Colonel Chiswell, who was a Loyalist, called Routledge "a fugitive rebel, a villain who came to Virginia to cheat and defraud men of their property, and a Presbyterian fellow…" Both men were intoxicated, and when Chiswell was frustrated in attacking Mr. Routledge with a "bowl of Bumbo" or candlestick, called for his sword and demanded that Mr. Routledge leave the room.
-When he refused, Chiswell killed him by stabbing him in the heart with his sword.
+On June 3, 1766, "pretty early in the morning," Colonel Chiswell got into an argument with "...a Scotch gentleman" named Robert Routledge, a merchant from Prince Edward County, at Mosby Tavern, Cumberland County, Virginia, now Powhatan County, Virginia.
+According to several eyewitnesses, Colonel Chiswell, who was a Loyalist, called Routledge "a fugitive rebel, a villain who came to Virginia to cheat and defraud men of their property, and a Presbyterian fellow…" Both men were intoxicated, and when Chiswell was frustrated in attacking Routledge with a "bowl of Bumbo" or candlestick, called for his sword and demanded that Routledge leave the room.
+When Routledge refused, Chiswell killed him by stabbing him in the heart with his sword.
 For causing the death of Routledge, a justice of the peace remanded Colonel Chiswell to the county gaol.
 He was later conveyed to the public gaol in Williamsburg.
-However, three justices of the General Court at Willamsburg, William Byrd, III of Westover, John Blair, Sr. and Presley Thornton, met the sheriff on the outskirts of the town and held a brief examining court.
+However, three justices of the General Court at Willamsburg, William Byrd, III of Westover, John Blair Sr., and Presley Thornton, met the sheriff on the outskirts of the town and held a brief examining court.
 The result was Chiswell was allowed to post a small bail of £2,000.
 In the 18th century, bail, in any amount, for the crime of murder was virtually unheard of.
 Nonetheless, Chiswell was released and allowed to return to his home.
 There was immediate public outcry of favoritism and special treatment.
-At least one of the justices, William Byrd, was, in fact, Chiswell's friend and also a business partner in the lead mining operation.
+At least one of the justices, William Byrd, was in fact Chiswell's friend and also a business partner in the lead mining operation.

-As the murder scandal of Robert Routledge at the hands of John Chiswell unfolded, Virginians were still reeling from another scandal involving John Chiswell's late son-in-law John Robinson, Speaker of the House of Burgesses and Treasurer of Virginia.
-When Robinson died in May 1766 it was discovered that he had misappropriated public funds and his estate owed the Commonwealth of Virginia over £1,000,000.
+As the scandal of Chiswell's murder of Robert Routledge unfolded, Virginians were still reeling from another scandal involving John Chiswell's late son-in-law John Robinson, Speaker of the House of Burgesses and Treasurer of Virginia.
+When Robinson died in May 1766, it was discovered that he had misappropriated public funds and that his estate owed the Commonwealth of Virginia over £1,000,000.